Frequently Asked Questions

 Open access, not OSI open-source, because royalties are required for commercial use.
 The model weights can be freely used, modified, and redistributed for non-commercial purposes.
 Commercial use requires the 30% royalty payment to creators.

-Wallets & Addresses
+Wallets & Payment Pointers

 What is an OMLA wallet address (omla1…)?

-Example: omla1qq0emf5v8xgs5gwtk4gec7fy5k7spvgc8q3m2
+Example: omla1pvc9275lcn5suv6c0k3v0mq3xedcpfw25ng83r

 Commercial Use & Royalties